Figure 1.White-browed Guans at the waterhole in Mãe-da-Lua Reserve.

 The White-browed Guan is threatened by extinction (IUCN Red List, Silveira 2008).
 The principal threat for the species is hunting, and the guan is now rare or locally extinct in most of its former range, also in regions where suitable habitat exists.

 What could stop extinction of the White-browed Guan in the wild?
 One option are nature reserves, where the management prevents hunting, in cooperation with the environmental police CPMA and ICMBio.
-We try to do this in Mãe-da-lua reserve.
+We try to do this in Mãe-da-Lua Reserve.
 With our own means, we can control about half of the reserve, and in this part, hunters have all but disappeared.
-As stated above, the number of guans in our RPPN has increased (count at waterhole: 16 individuals in 2007, over 50 in 2012).
+As stated above, the number of guans in our RPPN has increased (count at waterhole: 16 individuals in 2007, 80 in 2014).